 Design Guidelines Warning Timing and Levels Large vehicles with longer braking distances require advance warning.
 Multi-level warnings have broad applicability in large vehicles.
-Warning Signal Intensity • Warning signal intensity of all warnings should be sufficient to be readily perceived without startling the driver or alarming passengers. • Visual warning signal intensity must have an adequate range to deal with variable ambient illumination levels and glare.
-Warning Signal Design • Auditory signal intensity must be sufficient to overcome high ambient noise levels and adaptable to large fluctuations. • Hazard directionality information is important, especially in systems that integrate multiple detectors. • Carefully designed and selected auditory icons can be more effective than conventional, urgent-sounding auditory warnings.
-Based Primarily on Expert Judgment
+Warning Signal Intensity Warning Signal Design • Warning signal intensity of all warnings should be sufficient to be readily perceived without startling the driver or alarming passengers. • Visual warning signal intensity must have an adequate range to deal with variable ambient illumination levels and glare. • Auditory signal intensity must be sufficient to overcome high ambient noise levels and adaptable to large fluctuations. • Hazard directionality information is important, especially in systems that integrate multiple detectors. • Carefully designed and selected auditory icons can be more effective than conventional, urgent-sounding auditory warnings.
+Based Primarily of on Based Equally on Expert Judgment Based Primarily on Expert Judgment and Empirical Data Empirical Data